paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 You've probably noticed the `mint` field in the explorer.
 This is how we know which token the token account belongs to.
 For each token there is 1 mint account that holds the token's metadata such as the supply.
 We'll need this field later to verify that the token accounts Alice and Bob use really belong to asset X and Y and that neither party is sneaking in a wrong asset.

-With all this in mind, we can create populate our world with more information:
+With all this in mind, we can populate our world with more information:

 <div class="zoom-image">